-Note: Here on my Ubuntu host, I have only a single interface.
-Hence I am using the single interface for both VLAN interface configurations well for the KVM host network.
+Note: Here, on my Ubuntu host, I have only a single interface.
+Hence I am using the single interface for both VLAN interface configurations and the KVM host network.
 If you have multiple interfaces, you could configure one interface for the VLAN trunking and another just an untagged port on VLAN 200 to start to receive the DHCP address for the KVM host.

 Similarly, the KVM host can now reach the WAN interface via br 200 through the Switch.